-Nicholas V. Longo is Chair of Global Studies and Professor of Public and Community Service Studies at Providence College.
-Nick is author of Why Community Matters: Connecting Education with Civic Life (SUNY Press), co-editor of From Command to Community: A New Approach to Leadership Education in Colleges and Universities (Tufts University Press), and co-editor of a forthcoming book on deliberative pedagogy.
-Nick lives in Providence, Rhode Island with his wife, Aleida.
-Together, they have a great passion for educating the next generation of democratic citizens, starting with their children, Maya and Noah.
+Nicholas V. Longo is professor of Global Studies and Public and Community Service Studies at Providence College.
+Nick is author of Why Community Matters: Connecting Education with Civic Life (SUNY Press), co-editor of From Command to Community: A New Approach to Leadership Education in Colleges and Universities (Tufts University Press), and co-editor of Creating Space for Democracy: A Primer on Dialogue and Deliberation in Higher

 This seminal volume takes service-learning to a new level by demonstrating how it can meet its academic and community goals while developing student leaders.
 Models from campuses across the country offer successful practices for recruiting and training student leaders in service-learning, using students to staff key administrative positions, and establishing student-faculty partnerships to design and run community-based courses.
 According to Campus Compact's member survey, nearly three-quarters of colleges and universities cite both student leadership development and student civic engagement as key outcomes in their strategic plans.
 Students as Colleagues is a must for anyone on campus seeking to achieve these institutional goals.